 Finding a job

-A challenge to working in the legal profession is the varying requirements necessary to practice in different states.
+Varying requirements in different states can be a challenge for military spouses working in the legal profession.
 While these restrictions have more of an impact on lawyers, paralegals with specialty certifications can also be affected.
 The Military Spouse JD Network is an international network of legal professionals who advocate for licensing accommodations for military spouses, provide education about the challenges facing military families, encourage the hiring of military spouses and provide a support network.

-You can also visit the Department of Labor Military Spouse License Recognition Map for up-to-date legislation and licensure information for your specific state.
+You can also visit the Military Spouse Interstate License Recognition Options for up-to-date legislation and licensure information for your state.

-To explore additional information related to starting your career as a paralegal, check out the Research Occupations tool on MySECO.
-You can also visit the Advantages of Licensure article in the Education, Training and Licensing lifecycle stage of MySECO for information on obtaining the proper license or certification as part of your portfolio to practice in your state.
+To find more information related to starting your career as a paralegal, check out the Research Occupations tool on MySECO.
+You can also visit the Advantages of Licensure article in the Education, Training and Licensing lifecycle stage of MySECO for information on getting the proper license or certification as part of your portfolio to practice in your state.
 You can also speak with a career coach at 800-342-9647 to discuss any questions or concerns you may have.